-An outsourced bookkeeper may work onsite at your location, work from their office/home, or remote in.
+An outsourced bookkeeper may work onsite at your location, work from their office/home, or remote into one of your desktop.
 At Summit Bookkeeping, we offer all these options to our clients.
 In addition to this flexibility of location, outsourcing a bookkeeper has many benefits.

 1. Flexibility as You Grow

-As your business grows and evolves, what you need from a bookkeeper will also change.
+As your business grows and evolves, what you need from a bookkeeper may change.
 If this is your first time hiring a bookkeeper, you may only need them for a specific task, such as bank reconciliation.
 But as your business grows, you may need them to help perform additional tasks such as accounts payable and accounts receivable, payroll processing, or filing quarterly reports.
-Outsourcing a bookkeeper means that there is a seamless transition when you need to add an additional service since they will most likely have the knowledge to perform that task.
+Outsourcing a bookkeeper allows for a seamless transition when you need to add additional duties since they most likely already have the knowledge to perform that task.

 2. Minimal Training Required

 When you outsource a bookkeeper, you are hiring a highly trained professional with experience in a wide variety of industries.
-While you may need to do a little bit of training to get them comfortable with how your business operates, they’re usually able to hit the ground running compared to hiring a new employee.
-As a professional bookkeeping firm, we stay up to date on tax laws and industry changes to ensure our we are always in compliance with federal, state, and city regulations.
+While you may need to do a little bit of training to get them comfortable with your business and how it operates, they’re usually able to hit the ground running.
+As a professional bookkeeping firm, we stay up to date on tax laws and industry changes to ensure we are always in compliance with federal, state, and city regulations.

 3. Cost and Time Effective

 Outsourcing a bookkeeper is typically more cost and time effective.
 If you’re just getting started with a bookkeeper, you most likely don’t need a full-time employee and even a part-time worker with 20 hours may not be needed.
 When you outsource a bookkeeper, you are only paying for the time they are working on your books, known as billable hours.
 While the hourly rate for an outsourced bookkeeper is typically more expensive, they also are generally more efficient and can get the job done in less time.
-Of course, the cost depends on your needs as a business, but as a small company, outsourcing is generally the cheaper option.
+Of course, the cost depends on your needs as a business, but as a small company, outsourcing is typically the cheaper option.

 4. Avoid Service Gaps